pd3v/zeroone/README.md

-# wide
+# zero_one

-__wide__ is a polyphonic instrument, multi-instrument, DSLish/API MIDI sequencer for live coding music.
+__zero_one__ is a polyphonic instrument, multi-instrument, DSLish/API MIDI sequencer for live coding music.
 It sends MIDI messages to any stand-alone synthesiser or DAW.

 ![livecoding_screenshot](https://github.com/pd3v/wide/blob/develop/livecoding_screenshot.png)